Tulsa police shooting investigated by Justice Department

 The woman also told the 911 operator that "the guy was running from [the vehicle]" after explaining to her it was going to "blow up."

-Shelby was headed to a domestic violence call when she arrived first at the scene of Crutcher's stalled vehicle.
+Shelby, who is white, was headed to a domestic violence call when she arrived first at the scene of Crutcher's stalled vehicle.
 Shelby told the dispatcher that "she's not having cooperation" from Crutcher, according to Chief Jordan at a Monday news conference.
 The police chief declined to offer more information regarding the lack of cooperation Shelby faced.

 When Shelby arrived, Crutcher was on the side of the road, away from his vehicle.
 He then approached Shelby, police said.